Teamlyzer-PT/api/README.md

 Authentication
 =================

 The access and use are free.
 To prevent the server overloaded please request user and pass.
+And your static IP.

 `curl -u user:pass -i https://xx.teamlyzer.com/api/endpoint`